Loading

 FAQ on Hard and Soft Landing

-This article highlights what is a hard and soft landing for the global economy and what it means for investors.
+This article highlights the differences between a hard and soft landing for an economy and what it means for investors.

 1. What is a hard and soft landing?

-A soft landing can be illustrated by a plane landing smoothly on the tarmac - there may be some minor bumps, but overall, it is a safe landing.
+To visualise a soft landing, imagine a plane landing smoothly on the tarmac - there may be some minor bumps, but overall, it is a safe landing.
 In contrast, a hard landing occurs when the plane has to make an emergency landing which results in damage to the plane and/or injury to the passengers.

 2. Past hard and soft landings for the U.S. economy